nelsonjchen/mindflakes.com/README.md

 # Source for Mindflakes.com

-Hugo blog of Nelson Chen
+This is a hugo blog of Nelson Chen.